internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 The CMSIS-DAP interface for flashing and debugging [is quite slow](http://sourceforge.net/p/openocd/mailman/message/32496519/) (should be around 2KiB/s).
 So when flashing, you might need to wait a little longer.
 You can also apply an [OpenOCD patch](http://openocd.zylin.com/#/c/2356/) that increases flashing speed by 50-100%.
 {: .alert .alert-warning }

 `make flash` flashes and subsequently resets the board, causing the application to run.
-For our hello world example, it should result in the following output being shown in the terminal window in which `make term` was executed:
+For our hello world example it should result in the following output being shown in the terminal window in which `make term` was executed:

     INFO # kernel_init(): This is RIOT!
 (Version: 2014.12-285-gfe295)
     INFO # kernel_init(): jumping into first task...